tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 * final 'try' is where all non-Room Event CEs are triggered

 IDEAS (implementation):
-- don't need to return to wrapper command strings - could just return case (error, tru_1word, go, help, put, try) and word_lst
+- don't need to return to wrapper command strings - could just return case (error, tru_1word, go, help, put, 2_word) and word_lst
 - for case = error, tru_1word, or help no need for execution
 - for case = go, put, or try - wrapper sends case and word_lst to execution
 - Check for Room Event triggers before (possibly in place of) execution